WILLS, TRUSTS, & ESTATES

 Will

-Think of a will as your personal treasure map.
-It’s the way you tell everyone what you want done with your stuff when you’re no longer around to enjoy it yourself.
+Think of a will as your personal roadmap—it’s how you clearly share what you want to happen with your belongings after you're gone.

-Whether it’s your beloved comic book collection, your cool vintage car, or even your quirky garden gnome collection, a will helps you make sure your treasures go exactly where you want them to.
+Whether it’s a cherished comic book collection, a classic car, or even that quirky garden gnome you love, a will ensures your possessions go exactly where you want them to.
+It’s your way of making thoughtful decisions now, so there’s no confusion later.

-You can also use it to name a guardian for your kids or pets, so you know they'll be looked after the way you'd want.
-And, if you have any special wishes, you can lay those out too.
+A will also allows you to name a guardian for your children or pets, giving you peace of mind that they’ll be cared for by someone you trust.
+And if you have any special wishes—big or small—you can include those too.

 Trust